 - Then add the spinach to the pan, allowing it to wilt on top of the gluten free vegetarian chili with the lid on the pan.
 This should take 5 minutes, then you can stir through.

-- Add salt and pepper as needed then you are ready to serve!
+- Season with salt and pepper then you are ready to serve!
 This gluten free vegetarian chili is perfect served with brown rice, then try topping it with chunky guacamole, yoghurt and cheddar cheese for extra cooling flavours.
 We love ours with some gluten free tortilla chips for scooping too.

-I hope you enjoy making and eating this fantastic gluten free vegetarian chili.
-Why not try out one of our other gluten free vegetarian recipes:
+I hope you enjoy making and eating this fantastic sweet potato and black bean vegetarian chili.
+Why not try out one of my other gluten free vegetarian recipes: